MrShecks/screep-studio/README.md

 Screep Studio is a native cross platform client for the [Screeps](https://screeps.com/) MMO sandbox game for programmers.
 It is written using the Qt Cross Platform C++ framework so should compile and run on Microsoft Windows, Mac OS and Linux.

+The project was initially written as part of the Level1Techs "Devember 2018" event.

 Note: Screep Studio is currently in development (on an ad-hoc basis) so it is far from complete.
 While it can successfully connect to either a privately hosted server or the live Screeps server (probably not a great idea but the client is reasonably stable and shouldn't doing anything that might cause problems for the server) there is currently no UI for selecting a server,